 Patch Leads for Communication Systems

-With fitted connectors on each end, patch leads deliver signal routing between different types of devices, such as a computer to router.
+With fitted connectors on each end, patch leads deliver signal routing between different types of devices, such as a computer to a router.
 They are also called patch cables or cords.
 The network patch lead is used in telephone, audio, video, and LAN applications.
 These cables come in a range of colours for identification purposes.
 The patch lead will connect components or route signals through a patch panel.

 Contact Comms Express for further networking assistance.